shabbirh/MongoHub-Mac/README.markdown

     - Using the ssh-agent when having passphrase https://github.com/fotonauts/MongoHub-Mac/issues/93 (thanks for Nick Brook's help)
     - Fix from a bug introduced in 2.5.13(107), problem to tab away the document outline view to the delete button https://github.com/fotonauts/MongoHub-Mac/issues/97
     - Better error reporting for find, update or delete (thanks to Johannes Schriewer)
+    - Fix for database with no name https://github.com/fotonauts/MongoHub-Mac/issues/101

 ## History